wxWidgets/wxWidgets/docs/msw/install.md

 your application.

 If you are not using Visual Studio please see
-@subpage plat_msw_winxp "Windows XP Support" to enable visual styles in your application.
+@subpage plat_msw_winxp "Theme Support" to enable visual styles in your application.

 Advanced Library Configurations        {#msw_advanced}